 This recipe can also be varied to make “dark chocolate” fudge by using ¼ cup regular cocoa and ¼ cup “special dark” cocoa instead of the ½ cup regular cocoa or to make a peanut butter version by substituting peanut butter for part of the butter.

-The batches shown are made with the “special dark” cocoa – delicious!
+The batch shown is made with the “special dark” cocoa – delicious!

 - 1 lb powdered sugar